Courage the Cowardly Dog: Home media

 In addition, all four seasons of the series are available for download on iTunes.
 The PlayStation 2 version of the video game Cartoon Network Racing contains the episodes "Robot Randy" and "The Magic Tree of Nowhere" as unlockable extras.

-As of January 1, 2021, all 52 episodes (seasons 1–4) of the series are available to stream on HBO Max.

 Video games

-Though the series has no official video games, characters from Courage the Cowardly Dog appear in the Cartoon Network games Cartoon Network: Block Party, Cartoon Network Racing, Cartoon Network Speedway, and Cartoon Network Universe: FusionFall.
+Though the series has no official video games, characters from Courage the Cowardly Dog appear in the Cartoon Network games Cartoon Network Speedway, Cartoon Network: Block Party, Cartoon Network Racing, and Cartoon Network Universe: FusionFall.

 Possible revivals

 In February 2012, BuzzFeed reported that a CGI special of Courage the Cowardly Dog was in development.
-The special, titled "The Fog of Courage", aired in 2014.
+The seven-minute special, titled The Fog of Courage, aired in 2014.
+Dilworth uploaded the special on his StretchFilms YouTube channel on March 14, 2024.

 In October 2018, Dilworth commented on a Facebook post that he was in negotiations with Boomerang for a prequel to the series under the working title Before Courage.
 However, in May 2020, when asked about the project, Dilworth responded that it had been "transformed into another thing".
 In June 2021, Dilworth revealed that the project was on turnaround as Cartoon Network's management is prioritizing their focus on other projects.
 However, in January 2022, Dilworth revealed that the project has already been dropped and fell through for the same reason.
+On February 1, 2024, Dilworth uploaded the animatic pilot titled Goblins of Litter on his StretchFilms YouTube channel and on February 23, 2024, uploaded the same pilot with music and sound effects added.

 Crossover film

 On June 22, 2021, Warner Bros.
 Animation announced an animated direct-to-video crossover film with Scooby-Doo called Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog.
-The film follows Scooby-Doo and his friends finding a suspicious object in Nowhere, Kansas where Courage and his owners reside.
+The film follows Scooby-Doo and his friends finding a suspicious object in Nowhere, Kansas, where Courage and his owners reside.

-Marty Grabstein and Thea White reprise their roles as Courage and Muriel, while Eustace is voiced by Jeff Bergman due to the deaths of the character's former voice casts Lionel Wilson and Arthur Anderson in 2003 and 2016, respectively.
+Marty Grabstein and Thea White reprise their roles as Courage and Muriel, while Eustace is voiced by Jeff Bergman because of the deaths of the character's former voice casts Lionel Wilson and Arthur Anderson in 2003 and 2016, respectively.
 The film was released on DVD and digital on September 14, 2021.
 The film also serves as a posthumous role for Thea White, who died in July 2021, around two months before the film's release date.
 Series creator John R. Dilworth did not have any involvement in the crossover.
-According to animator and artist Tracy Mark Lee, the film's original premise was originally pitched as an episode of Scooby-Doo and Guess Who?.
+According to animator and artist Tracy Mark Lee, the film's original premise was originally pitched as an episode of Scooby-Doo and Guess Who?